Teddy Grahams: Discontinued products

 Dizzy Grizzlies were a variant of Teddy Grahams, and were so called because they would "become dizzy" due to the snacker looking at each side again and again, as the backside is covered with chocolate and sprinkles.
 These were also themed in extreme sports such as in-line skating.

-A chocolate chip, birthday cake and oatmeal variety were introduced as a cereal called Teddy grahams Breakfast Bears in the 90s however this cereal got bad reviews because it got too soggy in milk.
+A line of cereal known as Teddy Grahams Breakfast Bears was introduced around 1990.
+It featured chocolate, cinnamon, and honey flavor varieties, however this cereal got bad reviews because it got too soggy in milk and it was discontinued shortly afterwards.

 Teddy Soft Bakes were baked treats with either a vanilla or chocolate filling.
 They were discontinued around 2019.

 Mascot change

-The original mascot was a light brown bear who had no clothes.
-Later, Nabisco changed the mascot and added a shirt depending on what flavor of the teddy grahams.
+The original mascot was a light brown bear that had no clothes.
+Later, Nabisco changed the mascot and added a shirt depending on what flavor of the teddy grahams it was representing.
 In 2017, they changed the mascot again to a brown bear with a blue and white striped shirt.
 Around January 2023, the mascot was changed again to a mascot that resembles the snack cookies themselves.